herotechcourse/spring-ecommerce-product/README.md

 ### Authentication and Authorization

 #### Member
-- [ ] create a member model
+- [x] create a member model
-- [ ] create a member controller
+- [x] create a member controller
-  - [ ] create a register method to save users as members POST
+  - [x] create a register method to save users as members POST
-  - [ ] create a GET method to retrieve member
+  - [x] create a GET method to retrieve member
-  - [ ] create a PATCH method to update user password
-  - [ ] create a Delete method to delete member
 - [ ] create a login method
 - [ ] implement the Authentication and Authorization methods
 - [ ] implement response to authentication